GreatMCGamer/osu-timeline-visulizer/README.md

 6. Miss detection logic determines when objects are missed
 7. All visual elements are rendered on the canvas in real-time

+## Installation

+1. Clone or download this repository
+2. Run tosu/gosumemory locally on port 24050
+3. Open index.html in a browser
+4. Add index.html as a Browser source in OBS

 ## Usage

 To use this visualization: